vincent-bell/Paws/README.md

 If you need a reference for writing programs in the paws programming language refer to the examples folder [here](https://github.com/vincent-bell/Paws-Programming-Language/tree/main/examples)

 ## Assembly Instruction Set
-	LOAD_FAST (signed int value)
+	LOAD_INT (int value)
-	~ Loads a signed 32 bit signed integer directly onto the stack.
+	~ Loads a signed 32 bit signed integer onto the stack.

 	ADDH (void)
 	~ Pops two values from the top of the stack and adds them together.
-The result is then loaded onto the stack.
+The result of this addition is then pushed onto the stack.

 	SUBH (void)
 	~ Pops two values from the top of the stack and subtracts them.
-The result is then loaded onto the stack.
+The result of this subtraction is then pushed onto the stack.

 	MULH (void)
-	~ Pops two values from the top of the stack and multiplies theem together.
-The result is then loaded onto the stack.
+	~ Pops two values from the top of the stack and multiplies them together.
+The result of this multiplication is then pushed onto the stack.

 	DUMP (void)
 	~ Pops the value at the top of the stack and prints it to stdout.

 	ERROR (int errid)
-	~ Raises an error which prints a message if the error code is recognized.
-The program then terminates with exit status 1.
+	~ Raises an error which should print a message if the error code is recognized.
+The behaviour following this message will depend on the error code.